mafikes/cdn77api/README.md

 ---

 I hope this package help you.
-You can donate me on PayPal: mafikes@gmail.com
+You could donate me via PayPal: mafikes@gmail.com